-- Skirts must measure three inches or less from the floor when kneeling. - Girls must wear shorts underneath the skirt, such as boxer shorts or gym shorts.
+- Skirts must measure three inches or less above the knee. - Girls must wear shorts underneath the skirt, such as boxer shorts or gym shorts.
 These shorts cannot hang below the skirt hem. - Skirts may not be rolled up at the waist or pinned up above the required length. - The top of the waistband on skirts must be no lower than the top of the hipbone.